Threat Prediction Based on Domain Registration History

 Better still, organizations can integrate any of WhoisXML API's various APIs into MDR solutions or systems so they can gather as much threat intelligence as possible.

 Threat prediction is key to prevention and protection.
 While the word "prediction" implies the mystic ability to see the future, there is such a thing as an intelligent prediction to anticipate where cyber attacks may come from next.
-MDR and other security teams shouldn't rely on visceral foresight, but instead examine multiple sources of data, including domain registration history and domain reputation information.Read the other articles
+MDR and other security teams shouldn't rely on visceral foresight, but instead examine multiple sources of data, including domain registration history and domain reputation information.Read other articles